-Options granted under the 1998 option plan are not transferable by the holders thereof except by the laws of descent and distribution.
-Our Board has the right to establish such rules and regulations concerning the 1998 option plan and to make such determinations and interpretations of the terms thereof as it deems necessary or advisable.
+Options granted under the 1998 Stock Option Plan are not transferable by the holders thereof except by the laws of descent and distribution.
+Our Board has the right to establish such rules and regulations concerning the 1998 Stock Option Plan and to make such determinations and interpretations of the terms thereof as it deems necessary or advisable.